rayryeng/Udacity_Sensor_Fusion_Nanodegree/README.md

 This contains my homework assignments and quiz solutions for the programming portions of this nanodegree.
 They will be partitioned into separate directories, one for each course.
 Each course will have separate build instructions.
 Please note that I have also included the YOLOv3 weights from the Camera course as part of this repo.
 You will need Git LFS to download the weights.
 Please visit <https://github.com/git-lfs/git-lfs/wiki/Installation> to install Git LFS.
 Once you do, clone the repo and in the repo directory please use the following to download the YOLOv3 weights.

+Also note that the Radar section of this course uses MATLAB so you will need to have this software available to run the code for this part of the course.
+This was not explicitly mentioned in the official overview of the course which alludes to only knowing C++.

 ```
 $ cd <path to this repo>
 $ git lfs fetch